ese5180/iot-venture-f25-chicken-nuggets/README.md

 Our team explored several wireless communication options for firmware-over-the-air (FOTA) updates on the nRF7002 DK.
 Initially, we considered performing FOTA over LoRaWAN, since it aligns with the communication protocol used in our main project.
 However, after researching existing implementations and documentation, we found that LoRaWAN’s low data rate and payload size limitations make it impractical for large firmware transfers.

 Next, we experimented with Wi-Fi-based FOTA (exercise 7).
 We attempted to integrate cloud-based FOTA through Memfault and later AWS IoT, but both presented challenges — Memfault’s documentation was outdated for our SDK version, and AWS integration introduced code conflicts with our existing LoRaWAN stack.
 Currently, we are experimenting with Bluetooth Low Energy (BLE) FOTA.
 BLE offers a reliable and relatively lightweight communication channel for local updates and may proven easier to integrate with MCUboot compared to cloud-based Wi-Fi solutions.

+### MVP DEMO:

+For our MVP demo, we have used several sensors and integrated many of the features required in order to make